 The remaining lines specify additional parameters for the request.

 Each Query request must include required common parameters to handle authentication and selection of an action.
-For more information, see Common Query Parameters in the Amazon Elastic Compute Cloud API Reference.
+For more information, see Common Query Parameters in the Amazon EC2 API Reference.

 Some operations take lists of parameters.
 These lists are specified using the param.n notation, where n is an integer starting from 1.